HyokaChen/blog/source/_posts/Sound-Euphonium.md

 <center>![Sound!
 Euphonium](Sound-Euphonium/04.jpg)</center>

-Two new animated films are scheduled for release in 2018.
-The first film directed by Naoko Yamada and written by Reiko Yoshida, titled "Liz und ein Blauer Vogel" (リズと青い鳥 Liz to Aoi Tori, lit.
-"Liz and the Blue Bird"), focuses on Nozomi and Mizore and is scheduled for release on April 21, 2018.
-The second film directed by Tatsuya Ishihara focuses on Kumiko as a student in her second year.
+Two new animated films were scheduled for release in 2018.
+The first film directed by Naoko Yamada and written by Reiko Yoshida, titled Liz and the Blue Bird (リズと青い鳥 Liz to Aoi Tori), focuses on Nozomi and Mizore and premiered on April 21, 2018.
+Theatrical distributor Eleven Arts released the film in theaters on November 9, 2018 in the United States.
+Shout!
+Factory released it on home video on March 5, 2019.
+The second film, titled Gekijō-ban Hibike!
+Euphonium: Chikai no Finale (劇場版 響け！ユーフォニアム～誓いのフィナーレ～, lit.
+"Sound!
+Euphonium the Movie: Oath's Finale") and originally scheduled for release in 2018, is directed by Tatsuya Ishihara and focuses on Kumiko as a student in her second year.
+It will premiere on April 19, 2019.

 <center>![Sound!
 Euphonium](Sound-Euphonium/05.jpg)</center>